joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 point was that there wasn't a lot of diversity in the results.
-I tried addressing this by adding a diversity term to the loss from [Sendik & Cohen-Or (2017)][5] that would penalize the algorithm for producing a texture that was too similar to the original, but the algorithm would sneakily get around this by reproducing the original exactly, but shifted over in time by a few seconds.
+I tried addressing this by adding a diversity term to the loss from [Sendik & Cohen-Or (2017)][5] that would penalize the algorithm for producing a texture that was too similar to the original, but the algorithm would sneak around this by reproducing the original exactly, but shifted over in time by a few seconds.
 I ended up solving this issue by changing the loss term so that the algorithm was penalized for reproducing something too close to the original shifted by *any*